The best Black Friday 2018 deals on Apple products

 Apple iPad 9.7 (2018): $250 (save $80)Sarah Tew/CNET

 Not that long ago, even the base model iPad would run you $500.
 Although this one lacks Pro features, it's still the current-generation model at an $80 savings.
+It's available right now on Amazon!
 It'll be available not just at Walmart, but also Costco, Target and other stores.

 Apple AirPods: $139 (save $20)Óscar Gutiérrez/CNET